BjornFJohansson/seguid_calculator/README.md

 or protein sequence which share basic topology, i.e. The sequence has a beginning and an end and only one strand.

-slSEGUID is fundamentally a [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of the original SEGUID checksum where forward slash and plus ("/" , "+") characters of  the standard base64 encoding are replaced by '-' and '_'.
-This makes it possible to use the checksum directly as a part of a URL.
+slSEGUID is fundamentally a [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of the original SEGUID checksum where forward slash and plus (`/` , `+`) characters of  the standard base64 encoding are replaced by `-` and `_`.
+This makes the checksum directly useful as a part of a URL.

 ## scSEGUID
 ![](images/scDNA.png)